atedstone/gnssice/README.md

 8. `conc_daily_geod`: Concatenate daily TRACK GEOD files to year.
 9. `calculate_local_origin`: Only if this is a new site, to calculate local origin position.
 If this is an existing site then you should already have a file 'origin_<site>.csv' available.
 10. `gnss_disp_vel.py`: Preferentially run interactively/as notebook.
 Transform coordinates, filter data, convert to along/across-TRACK displacements, calculate velocities.
 Exclude periods of data based on the user-input exclusion file.
 N.b. use of this script requires care depending on the length of baseline and the speed of the site, check the script for more details!
-11. Be sure to retain the post-processing ancillary files if they are to be used to process another batch of data from a site in the future.
+11. Be sure to retain the post-processing ancillary files if they are to be used to process another batch of data from a site in the future. (rotation matrix, site origin)
 12. `seasonal_annual_disp.py` : To calculate seasonal and annual displacements.

 Example using site **lev5**, 2021, days 129 to 242, without IONEX: